Joshy20XX/My-Langtons-Ant-Pygame/README.md

 ![langtons_ant_preview](https://github.com/user-attachments/assets/a30ec00c-ec99-4e98-855f-dec2fb59e728)

 ## Background
 The ant moves in a grid and changes its direction based on the tile's color.
+The tile changes it color after the ant makes its move.
 The full description of the algorithm is linked here: https://en.wikipedia.org/wiki/Langton%27s_ant.

 For my version, it was written in Pygame (which is a game engine framework for Python).
 I could've made this on the GPU and did the movements per-pixel but a tilemap was easier to work with.